ministryofjustice/et-full-system/README.md

 ## Running The end-to-end test suite in different environments and using profile

-local: ./bin/dev/test_exec bundle exec cucumber
+local: <whatever command you used to run locally>
-dev: ./bin/dev/test_exec bundle exec cucumber ENVIRONMENT=dev
+dev: <whatever command you used to run locally> ENVIRONMENT=dev
-staging: ./bin/dev/test_exec bundle exec cucumber ENVIRONMENT=staging
+staging: <whatever command you used to run locally> ENVIRONMENT=staging

 ## Using cucumber.yml profile